How many Companions are recommended to deliver the small group program?

 - to support new Companions as they lead their first groups

-- if participant numbers are 1-2 people in excess of the recommended group size (although in this instance the recommended approach would be to have two separate groups)
+- if participant numbers are 1-2 people in excess of the recommended group size (although in this instance the recommended approach would be to have two seperate groups)

 - if there is a participant that presents with challenging or difficult behaviours

 - where agency or legislative requirements dictate that two adults work with the group

 - for adult groups - unlike children, many adults attending the small group program will have experienced a range of loss and grief experiences during their life journey.
 For some, unresolved grief may become quite complex and its often helpful to have two Companions supporting all the participants and each other during the course of the program.